Education Network

 If you are going to invest time and resources embedding intergenerational work into the curriculum it makes sense to have a good level of knowledge of intergenerational work and its core principles and quality standards, to ensure that your intergenerational practice is of good quality.
 The better the quality, the more likely you are to achieve the outcomes you are looking for, which in turn makes your programme more likely to become sustainable.

-In this session we are delighted to hear from two education based intergenerational programmes which have recently been awarded a GWT Excellence Award at the GWT Inverness Conference; The Compass School and Our Community Kitchen and MCR Pathways.
+In this session we heard from two education based intergenerational programmes which had recently been awarded a GWT Excellence Award at the GWT Inverness Conference; The Compass School and Our Community Kitchen and MCR Pathways

-They will each be sharing their work and how it has developed and been embedded within the curriculum and the results they have seen.
+They each shared their work and how it has developed and been embedded within the curriculum and the results they have seen.

 Wednesday 12th February 4pm – 5.30pm